Barracuda10/GTANoRandoms/README.md

 2&nbsp;&nbsp;If turn matchmaking back on it will immidiately cause randoms join sometimes, and even if turn it back off quickly<br>
 Therefore it's better to never turn it back on until leave this session.<br>
 <br>
 3&nbsp;&nbsp;If there is already more than 1 people in session and then go turn Matchmaking off, It usually will still cause randoms to join.
-So the best way to use is turn it off when only 1 person inside.<br>
+So the best way to use this is turn it off while only 1 person inside.<br>